marijan1/marijan1.github.io/_posts/2016-04-05-biohack project microbiology meets art.md

 ![images](http://marijan1.github.io/images/IMG_3115.jpg)
 ![images](http://marijan1.github.io/images/IMG_3281.jpg)

-Then I tryed transparent Acrylic.
+Then I tried transparent Acrylic.
 I test the material because it was thick (5mm).
 I used the setting: Speed 5, power 100, corner 30.
 The result was good.
 Now I want to scale the size up.
 I have a bigger petridish (size 145 x 20).
 This time the laser speed was to low.
 There was some burned places in the acryl.
 But I will use the acryl lasercut to test how the bacteria grow.![images](http://marijan1.github.io/images/IMG_3175.jpg)